thingsinjars/sponsored-event/README.md

 Sponsored Event
 ===

+**NOTE: Don't actually try to use this on mainnet yet.
+It hasn't had nearly enough testing yet to be trusted with real money.
+Plus, the contract is too expensive to deploy.**

 Create a sponsored event then manage funds and pledges through a smart contract.

 This can be used to manage, collect and distribute donations for any kind of charity event – sponsored walk, climb, run, pogo-stick marathon, etc.